irmen/prog8/docs/source/building.rst

     Don't perform any code optimizations.
     Useful for debugging or faster compilation cycles.

-``-noreinit``
-    Don't create code to reinitialize the global (block level) variables on every run of the program.
-    When using this option, it is often no longer be possible to run the program correctly more than once, however, the program may be a bit shorter as a result.

 ``-optfloatx``
     Also optimize float expressions if optimizations are enabled.
     Warning: can increase program size significantly if a lot of floating point expressions are used.